pdb-94/miguel/README.md

 The class grid represents the power grid.
 The power grid provides electricity to the energy system.
 Depending on the input of blackout data a stable or unstable power grid is simulated.
 The possibility of feed-in is determined in the Environment.
 To add a power grid to the Environment no specific parameters are needed.

 ##### Diesel Generator
-The class DieselGenerator is based on a simplfied generator model.
+The class DieselGenerator is based on a simplfied, self created generator model.
+The model assumes that in the future generators with low-load capability are used in PV-diesel hybrid systems.
+In comparison to conventional diesel generators, low-load diesel generators are more fuel efficient and therfore reduce CO2-emissions [3].

 ##### Energy storage